Supreme (brand)

-Supreme is an American clothing brand established in Manhattan, New York in April 1994.
-The company focuses on streetwear, skateboarding, and hip hop fashion trends.
+Supreme is an American clothing brand established in Manhattan, New York City, in April 1994.
+The company focuses on streetwear, skateboarding, and hip-hop fashion trends.
 Supreme has been described as one of the most influential streetwear brands globally.

-In December 2020, the U.S.-based apparel and footwear company VF Corporation bought Supreme for $2.1 billion.
-In 2024, the brand was sold to EssilorLuxottica for $1.5 billion.

 History

 The brand was founded in 1994 by American-British businessman and fashion designer James Jebbia.
 During the formation of the brand, Jebbia was inspired by a book on Barbara Kruger's artwork, which influenced the design of Supreme's red box logo with a white Futura Heavy Oblique font.

 The first store was opened in a former office space on Lafayette Street in Lower Manhattan in April 1994.
 It featured a layout that accommodated skateboarding and a selection of clothes arranged around the store's perimeter.
 The store's first employees included skaters and actors, such as Justin Pierce and Harold Hunter, as well as other cast members from the Larry Clark film Kids.
 Jebbia said that he opened Supreme in Lower Manhattan because there were few options for buying skateboarding products in that area at the time.